matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 ![Zonal vs regional](gcp-img/kubernetes/gcp-kube-zonal-vs-regional.png "Zonal vs regional")

-- Regional cluster has a single API endpoint for the cluster.
+- A regional cluster has a single API endpoint for the cluster.
-- However, its control planes and nodes are spread across multiple Compute Engine zones within a region.
+- However, its control planes and nodes spread across multiple Compute Engine zones within a region.
-- Regional clusters ensure that the availability of the application is maintained across multiple zones in a single region.
+- Regional clusters ensure that the availability of the application maintained across multiple zones in a single region.
-- The availability of the control plane is also maintained so that both app and management functionality can withstand the loss of one or more but not all zones.
+- The availability of the control plane also maintained so that both app and management functionality can withstand the loss of one or more but not all zones.
-- By default, regional cluster is spread across 3 zones.
+- By default, regional cluster spread across 3 zones.

 **A regional or zonal GKE cluster can also be set up as a private cluster**